How It Works in Practice

 Real-World Examples

-A historical example is the diplomatic approach during the Cuban Missile Crisis, where leaders like John F. Kennedy tolerated ambiguity and avoided rash moves, allowing backchannel communications to defuse the situation.
+A historical example is the diplomatic approach during The Cuban Missile Crisis, where leaders like John F. Kennedy tolerated ambiguity and avoided rash moves, allowing backchannel communications to defuse the situation.
 Similarly, in complex peace negotiations, diplomats often must tolerate unresolved tensions without immediate closure to keep dialogue open.

 Common Misconceptions